api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 }
 ```

-if the bid wins the auction, the status will be updated to `WON` and the
+If the bid wins the auction, the status will be updated to `WON` and the
 `executableAuctions` field will be populated with the encoded transaction that
 can be used to update the data feed.
 This transaction needs to be submitted
 on-chain by the executor.
 The executor is chosen from the winning bids.
 The